-Based on various scenarios for forest, UNEP's Green Economy Report18 demonstrates how forests could contribute 20 per cent more value added than "business-as-usual" (BAU) by investing an additional US\$40 billion (currently investment in forests are about US\$70 million dollars) for afforestation and forest conservation and paying forest landholders and users to conserve forests and improve forest management.
+Based on various scenarios for forest, UNEP's Green Economy Report demonstrates how forests could contribute 20 per cent more value added than "business-as-usual" (BAU) by investing an additional US\$40 billion (currently investment in forests are about US\$70 million dollars) for afforestation and forest conservation and paying forest landholders and users to conserve forests and improve forest management.
 Models and scenarios can help to understand the potential impact of these investments, as suitable experiences at appropriate scales are not available for analysis.

-An initial study using the T21 model in Kalimantan in Indonesia19 compared BAU, especially with respect to oil palm expansion and returns, with scenarios that prohibited all further expansion of oil palm ('REDD+ Only') and a 'Hybrid' strategy that allowed for oil palm expansion, but only on degraded lands.
+An initial study using the T21 model in Kalimantan in Indonesia compared BAU, especially with respect to oil palm expansion and returns, with scenarios that prohibited all further expansion of oil palm ('REDD+ Only') and a 'Hybrid' strategy that allowed for oil palm expansion, but only on degraded lands.
 The preliminary results suggest that while BAU slightly outperforms the 'REDD+ Only' strategy, the Hybrid strategy convincingly outperforms BAU in terms of overall regional GDP growth with significant gains for GDP of the Poor'.
 The higher and more resilient growth is achieved by limiting potential damages of deforestation and increasing the benefits of forest conservation, through a strategy that preserves nature and its value.
 This shows the value of a green development perspective - e.g. natural capital focused strategies that build on REDD+ investments within the context of interactions among economic sectors and agents in the larger landscape.

-Investments to improve productivity in the agriculture sector will be a crucial part of national strategies to reduce deforestation and forest degradation as well as to address human well-being, as drivers of deforestation and forest degradation lie mostly outside the forest sector20. food production without Increasing expansion in forests implies the need to increase production on existing agricultural land.
+Investments to improve productivity in the agriculture sector will be a crucial part of national strategies to reduce deforestation and forest degradation as well as to address human well-being, as drivers of deforestation and forest degradation lie mostly outside the forest sector.
+Increasing food production without agricultural expansion in forests implies the need to increase production on existing agricultural land.
 Investments can be directed to research and development and agribusiness, plant and animal health management, strengthening the supply and value chains for green products and farm inputs, and improving soil and water management whilst diversifying crops and livestock.

 Such investments need to occur in activities that affect GDP for the poor.
 An increase in overall GDP coming from agricultural labor productivity is on average 2.5 times more effective in raising the incomes of the poorest quintile in developing countries than an equivalent increase in GDP coming from non-agricultural labor productivity.
-Green farming practices have increased yields, especially on small farms, between 79 - 180 per cent21.
+Green farming practices have increased yields, especially on small farms, between 79 - 180 per cent.
+A 10 per cent increase in farm yields results in a seven per cent reduction in poverty in Africa, and more than five per cent in Asia.